Best Portable Monitors for Dorm 2026

 The Verdict

-If you run a USB-C laptop and you want a second-screen workflow that actually travels and you've shortlisted the ASUS ZenScreen MB16QHG, this fits the brief without compromise.
-The DGH Dorm-Footprint Fit Score lands at 9.2 — passes weight, cable, and desk-depth gates cleanly.
-Reviewed.com and Tom's Guide both rank this the top student portable monitor for 2026.
+If you run a USB-C laptop and you want a second-screen workflow that actually travels and you've shortlisted the ASUS ZenScreen MB16NCG, this fits the brief without compromise.
+The DGH Dorm-Footprint Fit Score lands at 9.2 — it passes the weight, single-cable, and desk-depth gates cleanly at 1.7 lb and 2560x1600.

 Best Display: ASUS ZenScreen OLED MQ16FC